Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 Other than specified herein, all other BMR and DALP program requirements shall apply.

-A BMR Down payment Assistance Loan (BMR DALP) applicant must work with a MOHCD participating lender.
+A BMR DALP applicant must work with a MOHCD participating lender.

 All Mortgage Loan Officers and brokers who will originate BMR DALP loans must complete all required DALP, MCC and BMR lender training provided by MOHCD and must have a NMLS ID.
 The MLO must be familiar with MOHCD lending guidelines, forms, timeline and must ensure that their lending institution can lend to a BMR home buyer.
 Please click here for Lender Workshops/Training.